google/mozc/docs/design_doc/mac_version.md

 IMKInputController.

 The IMKit.framework configurations are in Info.plist of the client application.
-You'll see the GoogleJapaneseInputController class name in mac/Info.plist.
+You'll see the MozcImkInputController class name in mac/Info.plist.

 ## Communication with converter